Telecommunications in Iceland

-Telecommunications in Iceland is a diversified market.
+Telecommunications in Iceland are a diversified market.
 Iceland has a highly developed telecommunications sector with modern infrastructure.
-Multiple wholesale and retail providers are operated in a competitive market.
-As of 2024, Iceland's telecom infrastructure is fully digitised and mostly fibre based, with 93% of households having full-fibre availability.
-Landlines are based on VoIP technology.
-Mobile telecoms in Iceland adheres to the GSM standard and 2G, 3G, 4G and 5G services are available, as well as a TETRA network for emergency communications.
-Iceland is connected by four submarine cables to both Europe and North America.
-Broadcasting is based on DVB-T2 standard for television and FM for radio.
-There are a few printed newspapers, although most mass media is consumed online.
-Postal service is provided under universal obligation by the state-owned Iceland Post, but other private postal companies also operate.
+Multiple wholesale and retail providers operate in a competitive market.
+As of 2024, Iceland's telecom infrastructure is fully digitised and largely fibre-based, with 93% of households having full-fibre availability.
+Landlines are based on VoIP technology, and mobile telecoms in Iceland adhere to the GSM standard.
+2G, 3G, 4G, and 5G services are available, as well as a TETRA network for emergency communications.
+Iceland is connected by four submarine cables to Europe and North America.
+Broadcasting is based on the DVB-T2 standard for television and FM for radio.
+There are printed newspapers, although most mass media is consumed online.
+Postal service is provided under universal obligation by the state-owned Iceland Post, but other private postal companies are in operation.